AxisCommunications/axis-aws-kinesis-vsp/README.md

             - Secret access key
         - [Option 2: AWS IoT certificates](#option-2-aws-iot-certificates)
             - AWS IoT certificates
+            - As an alternative to using the generated certificate to authenticate, additional temporary credentials can be generated from the certificate comprising a temporary access key ID, secret access key and session token.
 - [Docker](https://docs.docker.com/get-docker/) with BuildKit enabled
     - [Docker Compose](https://docs.docker.com/compose/install/)